Eduardo Pizarro is an architect and urban designer based in São Paulo, Brazil.

-He was the curator of the Latitudes Global Exhibition, displayed in Ahmedabad, São Paulo, Chenai and London (2018).
-His projects were exhibited in international events including the 11th and the 12th São Paulo Architecture Biennial (2017/2019).
-He has contributed to international publications including Urban Design Journal (London) and ArchDaily.
+He was curator of the Latitudes Global Exhibition that was displayed in Ahmedabad, São Paulo, Chennai and London (2018).
+His projects have been exhibited in the 11th and 12th São Paulo Architecture Biennials (2017/2019).
+He has contributed to publications including L’Architecture d’Aujourd’hui, Urban Design Journal, and ArchDaily.

 Eduardo Pizarro is a Holcim Awards Ambassador for Latin America.